Updated Spring 2021

 This finish has two main benefits, not having to finish it in house and the finish partially blocks the wood odor.

-My post on non-toxic underlayments includes silicone backed paper (for the most sensitive) or Rosin paper.
-Nail down installation is less toxic than glue-down.
-You may need a small amount of regular wood glue on the last piece, or you may be able to face nail.
+Nail-down installation is less toxic than glue-down.
+You may need a small amount of glue on some pieces, or you may be able to face nail.

 ii.
 Polished Concrete